Book Clubs and Groups

 Literary Ladies Book Club

-The Literary Ladies Book Club meets online on the third Monday at 6 p.m.
+The Literary Ladies Book Club meets in the Learning Center (2nd floor in the Reference Department) on the third Monday of each month at 6 p.m.
 New members are always welcome.
-Check out our calendar for events and to register to receive the link to participate.
+We're currently meeting in person, with a digital option for anyone wanting to attend virtually.
+Check out our calendar for events to register and to be added to our email chain for reminders.

 Readings on Racial Justice Book Club

-The Readings on Racial Justice Book Club meets every second Tuesday of the month at 5 p.m.
+The Readings on Racial Justice Book Club meets virtually via Zoom every second Tuesday of the month at 5 p.m.
 New members are always welcome.
-Check out our calendar for events and to register to receive the link to participate.
+Check out our calendar of events to register and to receive the link to participate.